sheerasai/MovieHunt/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.
+🚀 Features
+Search for movies by name

+Display movie list with posters and titles

+View detailed information for each movie

+Responsive design with Tailwind CSS

+Preloader while fetching data

+🛠️ Technologies Used
+React

+React Router DOM

+Axios

+Tailwind CSS

+OMDb API